mindset-dojo/mindset-dojo.github.io/_forms/four-energy-randori.md

 ## Implementation

+### Steps

 1. **Orient (10–15 min)**
   Establish safety, intention, and review the Four Energy frame.

-2. **Baseline Pass (15–25 min)**
+1. **Baseline Pass (15–25 min)**
   Engage the scenario or drill exactly as you are.
 This reveals default energy patterns.

-3. **Pattern Practice (35–50 min)**
+1. **Pattern Practice (35–50 min)**
   Targeted rounds exploring one or more energies in contrast or combination.

-4. **Free Randori (20–30 min)**
+1. **Free Randori (20–30 min)**
   Spontaneous flow where conditions shift and energies must adapt in real time.

-5. **Debrief (15–20 min)**
+1. **Debrief (15–20 min)**
   Reflect on breath, body, voice, timing, attention, and relational impact.

-6. **Integration (10–20 min)**
+1. **Integration (10–20 min)**
   Capture a short written insight or fable; articulate a next-practice commitment.

-7. **Close (5–10 min)**
+1. **Close (5–10 min)**
   Reset the field and acknowledge the threshold crossed.

 ## Inspiration